huajar/neobrutalism-portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This portfolio is built with functionality and style in mind, embracing the Neobrutalist aesthetic while ensuring a seamless user experience.
-It serves as a personal showcase for projects, skills, and achievements, making it easy to navigate while maintaining a unique visual identity.
+This portfolio is built in Neobrutalism style and aesthetics.
+It serves as a personal showcase of projects, skills and achievements.

 Why Neobrutalism?
-* **Minimal yet bold**: A raw and direct approach to web design.
-* **High contrast & clarity**: Focus on readability and structure.
+* **Unrefined and striking**: A design approach that prioritizes simplicity and directness.
+* **Strong contrast**: A well-defined structure that enhances clarity and readability.
-* **Modern yet timeless**: A blend of digital brutalism and contemporary UX principles.
+* **Modern yet timeless**: A blend of Brutalist style with user-centric design principles.

-This portfolio is not just a website—it's a statement.
-Built for those who dare to stand out. 🚀